International applicants must meet four basic criteria before being accepted and issued an I-20 Form:

 International undergraduate freshman applicants from English-speaking countries must take the SAT or ACT and meet regular standards for admission.
 To learn from which countries the SAT/ACT is required, please refer to the Monmouth University Admission Web page for international applicants.

 The records should list all courses the student has taken and grades received in each subject.
 Course descriptions and/or syllabi and the number of weeks and hours spent in lectures and laboratory work for each course are required of transfer applicants if transfer credit is expected.
 Only credits from recognized accredited institutions will be considered for direct transfer into any degree program.
 All course work is subject to approval by the department chair of the specific program chosen; not all courses may transfer.
-A maximum of seventy-two credits will be allowed for undergraduates transferring from a two-year accredited institution; a maximum of ninety-six credits will be allowed when transferring from a four-year accredited institution.
+A maximum of sixty-nine credits will be allowed for undergraduates transferring from a two-year accredited institution; a maximum of ninety credits will be allowed when transferring from a four-year accredited institution.

 Course work done through national examination may be considered for credit by department evaluation, credit by examination, waiver, or portfolio if results meet specific department and/or University requirements and standards.